aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     app.UseAuthentication();

     app.UseAuthorization();

+    //the framework implicitly dispaches the endpoint here.
+}
 ```

-We can envision being able to add similar functionality where we can have a middlware that will only apply to an endpoint if the endpoint route mapping is configured to allow that middleware.
+We can envision being able to add similar functionality where we can have a middlware that will only be applied to an endpoint if the endpoint route mapping is configured to allow that middleware to process the request.

 Here is a pseudocode that illustrates this using a ficticious AllowedMiddleware() route configuration extension method.